pudly/schmopera-hugo/content/articles/singers-heres-how-to-use-social-media.md

 ---
-title: "Singers: here's how to use social media"
+title: "Singers: here&#039;s how to use social media"
 ---

 ## Do singers really need to use social media?